Rules and instructions for research funding, 2020

 CIF has four different types of applications and in the on-line application system they all have specific prefixes.
 Please take care to select the correct type of application when you enter the system.

 What period of time does the funding cover?

 Funding may cover one year provided that resources made available to CIF remain at current, or higher, levels.

-How much money can you apply for/be awarded?
+How much funding can be awarded?

 The research programme shall give as complete a description of the project as possible.
 The headings below correspond to tabs in the on-line application system.